MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/components-and-files-used-for-network-component-installation.md

 A network adapter cannot have a notify object.
 It can have co-installers.
 For more information about co-installers, see [Writing a Co-installer](../install/writing-a-co-installer.md).

-If you want to create a driver package that can be executed from the [Driver Store](../install/driver-store.md), you can't install it with notify objects and use the driver store feature on older Windows versions.
+If you want to create a driver package that can be executed from the [Driver Store](../install/driver-store.md), you can't install it with notify objects on older Windows versions.
 To successfully install the driver package in this scenario, you need to have a minimum OS build number of 25341.

 ## Vendor-supplied files